 Another regular passenger was a young girl about my son's age.
 The club was intended to be co-ed, however as we moved up to higher age levels, more girls dropped out.
 At one point I decided she deserved a better platform for her talents and advocated for a girls team to compete against other girls' teams.
 I brought it up at almost every meeting til finally the logic was agreed upon.
 I made a lot of the initial contacts to get it organized, but I didn't get to see how it played out, but understand it did progress.
-The girl who inspired me did become a valedictorian.
+The girl, Vicky who inspired me did become a valedictorian.

 Again met a variety of people.
 A doctor and a chemistry professor.
 One of my favorite sales projects got rolling from a contact made through the soccer.
 One of the most memorable characters was Seamus. who came to Canada as an Irish immigrant and no kids.
 His wife suggested he get involved with soccer (his favorite sport was actually rugby).
 He put a lot of time in and became president for a number of years.
 When he became a parent he dropped out for a few years and then came back and contributed several more years.
 Another immigrant volunteer was a professor from Poland who briefly coached my son and brought his own son who was one of the best players I had ever seen.